1.0 Introduction

 Click SAVE INSTANCE.

-Figure 5: List of All Instances
+Figure 5: List of all instance

 4.0 Setting up AWS API Gateway Proxy Service